w3f/polkadot-wiki/docs/general/thousand-validators.md

 and fill in the [application form](https://forms.gle/xqYLoceTwg1qvc9i6).
 You will hear back from the team shortly. :polkadot }}

-{{ kusama: In order to apply to the Kusama programme, set up your node to adhere to the requirements below and fill in the [application form](https://forms.gle/xqYLoceTwg1qvc9i6).
+{{ kusama: In order to apply to the Kusama programme, set up your node to adhere to the requirements below and fill in the {{ kusama: [application form](https://forms.gle/xqYLoceTwg1qvc9i6) :kusama }}{{ polkadot: [application form](https://docs.google.com/forms/d/e/1FAIpQLSdS-alI-J2wgIRCQVjQC7ZbFiTnf36hYBdmO-1ARMjKbC7H9w/viewform?ref=polkadot-network) :polkadot }}.
 The process of review and addition is a manual one; you'll be invited to the 1KV Kusama channel and added to the leader board, if accepted. :kusama }}

 #### Requirements